porn-records/Porn-Records/README.md

 blocking DNS queries with a [hosts](https://mypdns.org/mypdns/support/-/wikis/DNS-Hosts) file.
-You'll need to combine all the above files into a flat `hosts` file with the exception of `README.md`, `rpz-ip` and `wildcard.rpz-nsdname`, however, this //WILL// gives you to many records, as not necessary all domains are served over both `www.$domain.tld` and `$domain.tld` equally, you will however be covered in full.
+You'll need to combine all the above files into a flat `hosts` file with the exception of `README.md`, `rpz-ip` and `wildcard.rpz-nsdname`, however, this _WILL_ gives you to many records, as not necessary all domains are served over both `www.$domain.tld` and `$domain.tld` equally, you will however be covered in full.